 Look very closely at the above photo, the shape of a shadowy Mitten can be seen on the very left side of the blue rock formations.

 There are pullouts all along for primo Kodak moments, and dozens of cars stop each hour with people hopping out for photos, and occasionally to act out the famous scene from the film when Forrest is seen running along with a few followers behind him, and stops to say he’s tired and heading home for Alabama.
-We took this photo, then stepped aside to clear the way for others who moved to the middle of the road to pose, wave, skateboard down the slope, and take family group shots.
+We took this photo (above) then stepped aside to clear the way for others who moved to the middle of the road to pose, wave, skateboard down the slope, and take family group shots.
 All the while bystanders knew to be on the lookout to shout “Car!” when vehicles passed by, and then the photo shoots continued.
-(Note: be very very careful if you do this.
-It may be out in the middle of nowhere but this is not a slow moving highway.)

 Onward to the main event, a 1,000 foot elevated drive off the barren desert floor to the cliffs and buttes cutting unusual organic shapes on the horizon.
 They change dramatically as you reach Monument Pass through the mesas, as the sun ignites the massive rock formations to their bright, pre-sunset red-orange color.